andreivcodes/andreiv.com/src/content/professional/proposals-app.md

 <br></br>

 Led the technical architecture of a modular platform built with Rust and Next.js, implementing specialized services for blockchain indexing, forum synchronization, and intelligent proposal mapping using AI.
-The system automatically links related content across Discourse forums, Snapshot polls, and on-chain votes, solving the critical problem of governance information fragmentation.
+The system automatically links related content across Discourse forums, Snapshot polls, and onchain votes, solving the critical problem of governance information fragmentation.

 <br></br>